tektoncd/chains/docs/tutorial.md

 * [PGP/GPG](#PGP/GPG)

 ## x509
-To generate your own x509 keypair and save it as a Kubernetes secret, install [cosign](https://github.com/sigstore/cosign) and run the following:
+To generate your own encrypted x509 keypair and save it as a Kubernetes secret, install [cosign](https://github.com/sigstore/cosign) and run the following:

 ```shell
 cosign generate-key-pair -k8s tekton-chains/signing-secrets
 ```
+cosign will prompt you for a password, which will be stored in the Kubernetes secret.

 To create a simple `TaskRun`, run: